cncf/devstats.archive/README.md

 # Data hiding

-If you don't want to hide your data (replace with anon-#) please follow instructions [here](https://github.com/cncf/devstats/blob/master/HIDE_DATA.md).
+If you want to hide your data (replace with anon-#) please follow instructions [here](https://github.com/cncf/devstats/blob/master/HIDE_DATA.md).

 # Forking and installing locally